DRINKAWARE: PLEASE DRINK RESPONSIBLY

-As an independent specialist wine retailer, we take responsible retailing of alcohol very seriously and would like to remind you that the sale of alcohol to anyone aged under 18 is prohibited.
+As an independent wine retailer, we take responsible retailing of alcohol very seriously and would like to remind you that the sale of alcohol to anyone aged under 18 is prohibited.

 DRINKAWARE THE FACTS: